 7,000 The number of migrant workers who will die on World Cup-related projects by the time the 2022 tournament gets under way, according to the International Trade Union Confederation. – The Guardian

-Curiously, Qatar only has a population of 2.6 million, and if the migrant workers are divided into the total population this is over 80% of Qatar is migrant workers.
+Curiously, Qatar only has a population of 2.6 million, and if the migrant workers are divided into the total population, over 80% of Qatar is migrant workers.
 Qatar only has 300,000 official citizens.

 This means that the vast majority of people in Qatar are working in near-slave conditions.

-Al Jazeera is based in Qatar and entirely funded by the Qatari government.
+Al Jazeera is based in Qatar and is entirely funded by the Qatari government.
 This video shows workers working in slum conditions and being paid $190 per month.
 These men have to send money home to families in India.
 The men cannot return home as they lack the funds; they often have their passports taken from them.
 And late payment by months is widespread in Qatar.
 And withholding wages is an enormously powerful control as works cannot leave their employer in Qatar.
 They are sponsored by and therefore owned by their employer.

 They can’t leave Qatar without their employer’s permission and cannot switch companies, and then cannot do anything if the employer decides to pay them late or not pay them.
 There are ways to filing a complaint with the Qatari government.
 Still, the Qatari government is primarily seen as not caring what happens to migrant workers, and the employer can further retaliate against the worker for doing this.

 While not technically slaves, they are slaves.

 Philippino maids are frequently raped without repercussions.
 Rape by Qataris of migrant labor is allowed by the government.
 Philippino maids can be murdered with impunity.
 The Qatari government does not consider migrants to have legal rights.

 This video questions if Qatar should be allowed to host the World Cup.
 However, the World Cup.
 It is also well known that Qatar bribed the World Cup governing body.